bradflaugher/aifixer/TESTING.md

 4. **Cleanup issues**
    On rare occasions, the trap may not fire (e.g. if you kill the script with `kill -9`).
 Temporary files live under `/tmp/aifixer_test_*`; feel free to delete them manually.

----

-With this in place, you'll have a quick, repeatable sanity check for every change to AIFixer!
-Feel free to submit additional test cases as PRs to the repository.